kylejtobin/sda-rules-mdc/README.md

 - Protocol- and Pydantic-first programming
 - Immutable, declarative, testable domain logic

 And it does it without dogma.
-These rules were battle-tested in systems where **agents reason, graphs retrieve, and business logic must never lie**.
+These rules are designed for production systems systems where **agents reason, graphs retrieve, and business logic must never lie**.

 ---